mariohernandez/training/a-components-lifecycle/integrating-hero.md

 {% endtab %}
 {% endtabs %}

 * We are using an `include` Twig statement to nest the Hero component into the paragraph template.
-Using  the  theme's namespace, `training_theme`, we are able to point  Drupal to our  theme's `src/patterns/components/hero/hero.twig`  template.
+Using  the  theme's namespace, `storybook`, we are able to point  Drupal to our  theme's `src/patterns/components/hero/hero.twig`  template.
 As  we mentioned before, by default Drupal only looks for Twig templates inside  `src/templates/`, but thanks to the  [Component Libraries](https://www.drupal.org/project/components) module and the namespace we created, we can direct Drupal to also look for Twig templates in our components directory, among other places. \
-  **IMPORTANT**:  If your theme name is not **training_theme** be sure you use your theme name in the `@include` above.
+  **IMPORTANT**:  If your theme name is not **storybook** be sure you use your theme name in the `@include` above.
 * Next we pass in Drupal's `attributes` variable so that Drupal  can inject any attributes it needs to the Hero node.
 This is recommended, but not required.
 * The next step is to  map the `image`, `heading, and cta` fields with  Drupal's equivalent of those fields.
 While creating the variables above was not required nor needed, having done so makes  the mapping of keys to their values, much cleaner.
 * Notice in the `@include` statement after the twig template path there is a keyword `with`? and at the end of the block of code there is a keyword `only` ?
 These are Twig's helpful keywords that make it possible to limit the fields we want to display.
 For example, if we  only wanted the hero to show a title field,  we could just include that field and leave the others out.
 For this to work the `with` and `only` keywords need to be present otherwise we would get errors when Drupal renders the Hero as it would expect all the other fields as well.